firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/random.md

 ```sql
 RANDOM()
 ```
+## Return Types
+`DOUBLE PRECISION`

 ## Example
 {: .no_toc}

 The example below demonstrates using `RANDOM` without any other numeric functions.
-This generates a `DOUBLE` value less than 1.
+This generates a `DOUBLE PRECISION` value less than 1:

 ```sql
 SELECT RANDOM()